-Please Sit Here has been conceived as a response to the reduction in our freedom and the need for behavioural change brought about by the COVID-19 pandemic.
-Three prominent Emirati designers develop socially distanced outdoor seating using American hardwoods.
+Please Sit Here was conceived as a response to the reduction in our freedom and the need for behavioural change brought about by the COVID-19 pandemic.
+Three prominent Emirati designers developed socially distanced outdoor seating using American hardwoods

 However, the design of the bench must also allow for conversion to accommodate more people, closer together, as and when the time comes for social distancing rules to be relaxed.
-This will help to ensure that the benches retain a legacy as functional public seating in the future.
+This helped to ensure that the benches retain a legacy as functional public seating in the future.

 About Aljoud Lootah